Coconut Cream Poke Cake – Best Coconut Poke Cake Recipe!

-- Whipped Topping/Cool Whip – Instead of Cool Whip, you can substitute real whipped cream.
-Using one pint of heavy whipping cream, whip to moderate to firm peaks.
+- Whipped Topping/Cool Whip – Instead of Cool Whip, you can substitute stabilized whipped cream.

 - Cream of Coconut – Some readers have used coconut milk instead of cream of coconut with success.
 I have not tested this, so I cannot confirm the results.
 Cream of coconut and coconut milk are two very different products.
 Coconut milk has a lower fat content and more water, while cream of coconut is much thicker.